Disney Eras

 • The Aristocats (1970): A musical comedy about a family of aristocratic cats that befriend an alley cat and team up to save the family fortune after a kidnapping.

-• Robin Hood (1973): Brave and generous citizens of Nottingham fight back against the escalating taxes of Prince John to steal from the rich and give back to the poor.
+• Robin Hood (1973): Brave and generous citizens of Nottingham fight back against Prince John’s escalating taxes to steal from the rich and give back to the poor.

 • The Many Adventures of Winnie the Pooh (1977): This was the last film in which Walt was personally involved.
 This film arose from a meeting of various short films gathered in a film.